 Over the past 20 years or so, dynamic stochastic general equilibrium (DSGE) models have become the mainstay of macroeconomic policy analysis and forecasting.
-Presently there is growing interest in DSGE models that have more parameters, endogenous variables, exogenous shocks, and observables than the Smets and Wouters (2007) model and substantial additional complexities from non-Gaussian distributions, as in Chib and Ramamurthy (2014) and Cúrdia, Del Negro and Greenwald (2014), and the incorporation of timevarying volatility, as in Justiniano and Primiceri (2008).1 This is because these higher-dimensional DSGE models are more realistic and have the potential to provide better statistical fit to the data.
-Despite wide spread use of Bayesian estimation techniques, based on Markov chain Monte Carlo (MCMC) simulation methods [see Chib and Greenberg (1995) and Herbst and Schorfheide (2016) for further details about these methods], the estimation of high-dimensional DSGE models is challenging.
-The popular DYNARE software package, which has proved useful for small- and medium-scale models is, however, currently not capable of handling the preceding DSGE models, thus inhibiting the formulation, estimation and comparison of such models for policy analysis and prediction.
+Currently, there is growing interest in DSGE models that have more parameters, endogenous variables, exogenous shocks, and observables than the Smets and Wouters (2007) model and substantial additional complexities from non-Gaussian distributions, as in Chib and Ramamurthy (2014) and Cúrdia, Del Negro, and Greenwald (2014), and the incorporation of time-varying volatility, as in Justiniano and Primiceri (2008).
+This is because these higher-dimensional DSGE models are more realistic and have the potential to provide better statistical fit to the data.
+Despite wide spread use of Bayesian estimation techniques, based on Markov chain Monte Carlo (MCMC) simulation methods (see Chib and Greenberg, 1995; Herbst and Schorfheide, 2016, for further details about these methods), the estimation of high-dimensional DSGE models is challenging.
+The popular DYNARE software package, which has proved useful for small and medium-scale models is, however, currently not capable of handling the preceding DSGE models, thus inhibiting the formulation, estimation and comparison of such models for policy analysis and prediction.

 A primary goal of this paper is to introduce a user-friendly MATLAB software program for estimating high-dimensional DSGE models that contain Student-t shocks and stochastic volatility.
 Estimation of such models is recognized to be challenging because of the complex mapping from the structural parameters to those of the state space model that emerges from the rational expectations solution of the equilibrium conditions.
 Our package relies on the tailored random block Metropolis-Hastings (TaRB-MH) algorithm of Chib and Ramamurthy (2010) to deal with these challenging models.
-Recent applications of this algorithm to DSGE models include, e.g., Born and Pfeifer (2014), Rathke, Straumann and Woitek (2017), Kulish, Morley and Robinson (2017) and Kapetanios et al. (2019), while applications to other problems in economics include Kim and Kang (2019) and Mele (2020), amongst many others.
-Two defining features of this algorithm are worth mentioning.
-One is the random clustering of the structural parameters θ^{S} at every iteration into an arbitrary number of blocks.
-Each block is then sequentially updated through an M-H step.
-Another is the adaptation of the proposal density to the location and curvature of the posterior distribution for a given block using a mix of simulated annealing and a deterministic optimizer.
+Recent applications of this algorithm to DSGE models include, e.g., Born and Pfeifer (2014); Rathke, Straumann, and Woitek (2017); Kulish, Morley, and Robinson (2017); Kapetanios, Masolo, Petrova, and Waldron (2019), while applications to other problems in economics include Kim and Kang (2019) and Mele (2020), among many others.
 The TaRB-MH algorithm may appear to require work, but random blocking and tailoring are central to generating efficient exploration of the posterior distribution.
-The TaRB-MH algorithm is also available in
+The TaRB-MH algorithm is also available in DYNARE, but only for models without Student-t shocks and stochastic volatility.
+Even there, however, we have found in experiments that its implementation is not as efficient as the one in our package.